typesense/typesense-website/docs-site/content/guide/typesense-cloud/team-accounts.md

+---
+description: "Share Typesense Cloud cluster access with team members using GitHub, email and password, or single sign-on authentication."
+---

 # Team Accounts in Typesense Cloud

 In Typesense Cloud, you can share access to your clusters with members of your team.